p4lang/ntf/apps/int/README.md

         lsmod | grep vxlan     # - this should list vxlan as one of the loaded modules dmesg | grep "VXLAN-GPE"  # - this will show "Loading VXLAN-GPE driver"

+* Build a docker image that contains BMv2 switch and driver.

+Follow the instructions in NTF [README](https://github.com/p4lang/ntf/blob/master/README.md).
+You can skip the steps for building and runnning PTF tests, which are optional.
+The PTF units tests are to verify the sanity of P4 and driver codes.

 Running the reference application
 =================================